Archduke Eugen of Austria: Later life

 Following the collapse of the monarchy Eugen first settled in Lucerne and then at Basel where he lived modestly in a hotel from 1918 to 1934.
 In order to safeguard the existence of the Teutonic Order, Eugen voluntarily resigned his position as the Hoch- und Deutschmeister in 1923.
 He had been the last hereditary grand master of the order.
 In this way the possessions of the order were saved.

 In 1934, Eugen settled at the order's convent at Gumpoldskirchen near Vienna.
 He participated at monarchical rallies, attended veterans' meetings and placed himself again at the service of the dynasty even though he himself no longer believed that he would live to see the restoration.
-Following the Anschluß of Austria to Germany in 1938 the Teutonic Order was dissolved and its possessions confiscated.
+Following the Anschluss of Austria to Germany in 1938 the Teutonic Order was dissolved and its possessions confiscated.

 Eugen received, probably with the intervention of Hermann Göring and other senior military figures, a rented house at Hietzing where he survived the Second World War.
 In 1945, he fled to the Tyrol where he received through the French occupying power a small rented villa at Igls.
 On 21 May 1953, the whole of Innsbruck celebrated the field marshal's 90th birthday.

 Eugen died on 30 December 1954 at Meran, by then part of Italy, the oldest living member of the dynasty at the time and later the 2nd oldest ever Archduke of Austria, surrounded by the brothers of his order from Lana.
 On 6 January 1955, he was buried in the St. Jakobskirche at Innsbruck next to Archduke Maximilian III (1558–1618).